 6.)
 Omega 3s: Even though the weather may not be hot yet, it’s likely our bodies are a pretty dehydrated after a Winter of central heating and likely not consuming enough electrolytes.
 Omega 3s help to deeply hydrate the body, as well as reducing inflammation, protecting the brain, and promoting a better balance of omega 3 to omega 6 ratio.

-Best sources: Oily fish, oysters, hemp seeds, egg yolks, grass fed meat
+Best sources: Oily fish, oysters, hemp seeds, egg yolks, grass-fed meat

 8.)
 Quercetin: if you experience seasonal allergies like hay fever or histamine intolerance, quercetin is a nutrient you may want to boost in your diet, as it prevents immune cells from releasing histamines, which are chemicals that can cause allergy-like symptoms.